-Two surgical approaches used for the management of ovarian tumours assumed to be benign were compared: laparoscopy and laparotomy.
-Laparotomy was further defined as either 'standard laparotomy' with a Pfannansteil incision or 'minilaparotomy', where the transverse incision was 3 to 7 cm long.
+Two surgical approaches used for the management of ovarian tumours assumed to be benign were compared - laparoscopy and laparotomy.
+Laparotomy was further defined as either 'standard laparotomy' with a Pfannansteil incision or 'minilaparotomy' where the transverse incision was 3-7 cm.

-Whenever possible, the results were analysed by type of surgeon: gynaecological versus general surgeon.
+Whenever possible the results were analysed by type of surgeon: gynaecological versus general surgeons.